-Select MENU > Lens & ECS > LBUS Lens Motor Configuration Focus / Iris / Zoom Motor Teeth Count to set the teeth count.
+► Select MENU > Lens & ECS > LBUS Lens Motor Configuration Focus / Iris / Zoom Motor Teeth Count to set the teeth count.

-Auto The camera determines the teeth count during motor calibration.
-40t The motor is equipped with a 40 tooth gear.
-50t The motor is equipped with a 50 tooth gear.
-60t The motor is equipped with a 60 tooth gear.
+The camera determines the teeth count during motor calibration.

+The motor is equipped with a 40 tooth gear.

+The motor is equipped with a 50 tooth gear.